sonic-net/SONiC/doc/acl/ACL-Table-Type-HLD.md

 ### VS tests

 - Enhance test_acl.py with a test configuration including table types needed for the rest of the tests (L3, L3V6, etc.).
+- Add a new test case to check creating custom table types:
+    - Create a ACL table referencing not yet created table type "TEST"
+    - Verify no ACL table is created in ASIC DB
+    - Create a custom ACL table type "TEST" with the predefined list of matches, actions, bind points
+    - Verify ACL table is created in ASIC DB with correct attributes
+    - Delete ACL table type "TEST" from CONFIG DB
+    - Verify ACL table still exists in ASIC DB
+    - Delete ACL table from CONFIG DB
+    - Verify no ACL table exists in ASIC DB

 ### System tests

 - Existing ACL/Everflow tests cover default table types coming from init_cfg.json, which means it is covering the flow of creating table types.
+- Extend existing ACL/Everflow tests with a fixture to create custom table types that will be a copy of a default onces and run the same test cases.
 - Warm/Fast reboot tests to verify the functionality with new changes.

 ### Open questions